Joseph-Luke-04/Program-Synthesis-for-Efficient-ML/README.md

 # Approximate Program Synthesis for Efficient Machine Learning

-This repository contains the code and results for a summer research project on automatically generating hardware logic for operations in low-precision number formats used in machine learning.
+This repository contains the code and results for a dissertation project on automatically generating hardware logic for operations in low-precision number formats used in machine learning.

 We use Syntax-Guided Synthesis (SyGuS) to automatically discover hardware logic.
 The core of the project is an iterative loop that builds a solution by incrementally adding constraints.
 For more specific details of my results and experiments, check out [REPORT.MD](REPORT.MD).